WiFi Tips

 1. Open a browser on a device connected to your WiFi.

 3. Enter your admin username and password.
-Both are usually on the sticker on the bottom of your router.
+You'll find both on the sticker on the bottom of your router.

 Not sure which IP your router uses?
-See the guide: How to find your router's IP address.
+Check the guide: How to find your router's IP address.

 Step 2 - Find Wireless Settings

-Once logged in, look for one of these menu items:
+Once you're logged in, look for one of these menu items:

 • Wireless (TP-Link, Netgear)